new-boi-devoloper/new-boi-devoloper/README.md

 - 👋 Hi, I’m @new-boi-devoloper
-- 👀 I’m interested in smth new and complicated
+- 👀 I’m interested in smth difficult and interesting
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently creating in UE5 and Unity
-- 💞️ I’m looking to collaborate on neural_network
+- 💞️ I’m looking for inspirations and new
 - 📫 How to reach me | Just text me here

 <!---